 Some people can’t metabolize glutamine well.
 This problem can stem from a variety of causes, including a severely sick gut, lead toxicity, a deficiency of vitamin B6, or over-exposure to monosodium glutamate (MSG).
-People who have issues with glutamine may find that upping their intake of this nutrient upsets their stomach, gives them headaches, or makes them feel tired or “foggy.”
+People who have issues with glutamine may find that having too much glutamine upsets their stomach, gives them headaches or makes them feel tired or “foggy.”

-Luckily, if you have this problem, there’s a simple solution.
+Luckily, if you experience too much glutamine, there’s a simple solution.
 Initially, instead of drinking bone broth, switch to meat broth.
 This is broth you make by simmering bone-in cuts of beef, lamb, or poultry.
 (Don’t remove the bones from the meat.)
 Because you simmer meat broth only for a few hours—two hours or so for poultry, or four hours or so for beef or lamb—it has a much lower glutamine content than long-simmered bone broth.

 Once you detoxify your cells, give your body the nutrients it needs, and build a strong gut wall, you’ll be able to benefit from the healing power of glutamine.
 After a few weeks of drinking meat broth, start adding bone broth back into your diet gradually.
 At first, try very small amounts—maybe a quarter of a cup—and increase the amount every few days.
 If you have any problems, go back to drinking meat broth.

 And here’s another tip: Remove the fat from your broth after it cools.
 Some people who think they have an issue with too much glutamine actually have difficulty digesting the fat in bone broth because they have gall bladder problems or other issues.